Skip to main content

 Transportation of students will generally be by School Board bus.
 Parent drivers are acceptable under the following conditions:

-• the parent driver must fill out the District volunteer driver form (please see the office)
+• The parent driver must fill out the District volunteer driver form (please see the office)

-• the teacher in charge must visually inspect parent vehicles to ensure they are safe
+• The teacher in charge must visually inspect parent vehicles to ensure they are safe

-• the teacher in charge must ensure that the parent is in an appropriate condition to drive
+• The teacher in charge must ensure that the parent is in an appropriate condition to drive

 EMERGENCY OR SCHOOL CLOSURE